 We talk a lot about backup around here, and with good reason.
-It seems that barely a week goes by without hearing another story of a traveller who had their laptop stolen, SD card corrupt or dropped, soaked or lost the only copy they had of something they can’t replace.
+Barely a week goes by without hearing another story of a traveller who had their laptop stolen, SD card corrupt or destroyed the only copy they had of something they can’t replace.
 Photos from a year long trip, important documents, contact information, the lot.

-The key to any backup plan for travellers is ensuring that they create multiple copies of anything important as soon as possible after creating the original.
-Dustin called his approach “The Doubles” last year, but whatever you call it, having at least two (and ideally three) separate locations to store files is crucial if you want to avoid a disaster.
+The key to any backup plan for travellers is creating copies of anything important as soon as possible.
+Dustin called his approach “The Doubles” last year.
+Whatever you call it, having at least two (ideally three) separate locations to store files is crucial if you want to avoid a disaster.

 For over a year I have been using a Samsung 1Tb drive as my main backup tool, which worked just fine as far as it went.
 The problem was that I had skimped a little when buying it, opting for the USB 2.0 version to save a few bucks.

 If you’re in the market for a backup drive yourself … don’t do that.

 The initial backup of my laptop took forever (I’m talking nearly a week.)
 Even incremental backups could take hours if I hadn’t backed up in a while, or had taken several hundred photos recently.
 It was becoming a little tiresome.

 So, when Seagate offered to send me a USB 3.0 Backup Plus drive to take a look at, I was more than happy to oblige.